Learn the Pose Method of Running from a Running Coach

 Unlike many other running certifications, the Pose Method is about running form.
 Too many running coaches just focus on programming — often because they don’t know to teach technique.
 Pose running is that technique.
 Nicholas Romanov’s posits (and legitimately) defends that his method of running (Pose Method) is more efficient than other methods.
 He points to many world champions that naturally run in his method (like Ussain Bolt), who didn’t even seek out his services.
 Having worked at Pose myself for a long time, I always felt it took more energy than my natural stride.
 But when I was first researching the Pose Method and I watched myself on camera — I had just about every running fault there is.
 No wonder I would get injured so frequently.

-The Pose Method of Proper Running From is Hard for Some People
+The Pose Method of Proper Running Form is Hard for Some People

 Do I Recommend the Pose Method Overall?

 100%.
 I don’t think it can be argued that the pose method is probably the safest method of running ever documented.
-I have read through the many books published by Nicholas.
-There is considerable research done on why people get injured from running.
-Nine times out of ten, it’s because they aren’t running with proper running form.
+I have read many books published by Nicholas and other running experts.

 The 3 Positions of Pose Running